himmatsingh123/SolulabR3/README.md

 ### Installation
 1. clone the repository
-2. intall the dependency material UI.
+2. install the dependency material UI.
-3. use the npm run dev the run in local browser.
+3. use the npm run dev the run in local system.